 As much as I loved the visuals of the film, the soundtrack by Ennio Morricone is really what stuck with me most.
 The music is as beautiful as the visuals as for example when Jill is about to depart the train station the theme song kicks in and the camera glides upward in sync with the song to a wide open shot of the town it is a shot to behold.
 With the epic operatic theme song, there is also the guitar plucking and whistling tune for Cheyenne, the song for the harmonica player, and Ennio hits a home run with everyone.
 Speaking of the harmonica, the sound is immediately noticeable as it is heard again and again.
 I can only describe it as eerily mournful and I love that we actually do find out where that sound came from.
 Overall, the soundtrack is so great I’ve listened to it a week straight since watching the film.

-There are cons such as some lip syncing issues and the film is long at close to 3 hours and it is felt in the middle, but by the time things wrap up, I was left with the big smile that I had through most of the film.
+There are cons such as some lip syncing issues and the film is long at close to 3 hours and it is felt a bit in the middle, but by the time things wrap up, I was left with the big smile that I had through most of the film.
 I love how it all comes together in the end.
 A great film when finishing but loved it more so thinking about it days after.
 The film is truly a wonderful experience that every western fan must see and I am looking forward to watching it again.